In it for the long haul? StoryStudio Chicago is right there with you.

-First Draft Cohort A is for students who are ready to propel a novel draft forward but are newer to the formal study of creative writing.
-Whether you’re on page 1 or page 201, this year-long course with Abby Geni will help you draft and learn about narrative craft and structure.
+First Draft is for students who are ready to propel a novel draft forward.
+Whether you’re on page 1 or page 201, this year-long course with Rebecca Makkai or Abby Geni will help you draft and learn about narrative craft and structure.

 For the nonfiction writers, Memoir In A Year taught by Nadine Kenney Johnstone will help and support you during the long road from plotting to composition to revision and beyond.
-Application period will open soon.
-Sessions begin October 2018.
+Application period is now closed.

 Want to know more?
 Sign up to be notified when an information session has been scheduled and the application submission period is open.